-The Phoenix Male Voice Choir was established in Norwich in February 2010.
+The Phoenix Male Voice Choir was established in Norwich in February 2010, so will celebrate its 10th year of song in 2019 and its 10th Birthday Year in 2020.
 When the Norfolk Millennium Male Voice Choir disbanded in 2009, several of its past members decided to continue singing together in a new all-male group, so they took it upon themselves to set up a new choir!

-Our founding Musical Director, Sarah Grimes (Sarah Sheldrake), was recruited, and the search for additional members, and for venues where the choir might rehearse, began.
-After an initial meeting at the chosen rehearsal base (Mile Cross Methodist Church, just north of Norwich City Centre), the name of the choir was decided (... the Phoenix which is rising from the ashes of the previous choir ...), a Committee was elected and our rehearsals began in earnest.
+Our founding Musical Director, Sarah Grimes (Sheldrake), was recruited, and the search for members, and for venues where the choir might rehearse, began.
+After an initial meeting, the rehearsal base (the Methodist Church in Mile Cross, north of Norwich City Centre) and the name of the choir (... the Phoenix which rose from the ashes of the previous choir ...) were decided upon, a Committee was elected and rehearsals began in earnest.

 In its first year, the Choir gave two packed house performances and received fantastic comments and feedback from the audience on both occasions.
-In 2011, the choir doubled its number of performances, and has produced regular Spring, Summer and Christmas Concerts in the years since then.
-It has been pleased to share the concert stage with guest talented local musical groups and ensembles, and in turn to accept invitations from festival groups and churches to perform its songs.
+In 2011, the choir doubled its number of performances, and has produced regular Spring, Summer and Christmas Concert events in the years since then.
+It has also been pleased to share the concert stage with guest talented local musical groups and ensembles and, in turn, to accept invitations from festival groups and churches to perform its songs.

 In 2012, we were pleased to accept an invitation from rising soprano Rebecca Newman to guest with her in Norwich during her 2012 RNLI 'Coast to Coast' UK Tour.
-Rebecca has since become known as 'The People's Soprano', supporting Russell Watson on his 2015 UK Tour, among other eye-catching engagements.
-We were equally delighted to appear during a return visit to Norwich by Rebecca in February 2016 at the Assembly House on her mini-tour 'Romantica - the Love Songs', where the Choir, as her special guests, joined in the mood with five love songs of its own.
+Rebecca is now better known as 'The People's Soprano', supporting Russell Watson on his 2015 UK Tour, among other eye-catching engagements.
+We were also equally delighted to appear during a return visit by Rebecca in February 2016 at the prestigious Norwich Assembly House on her mini-tour 'Romantica - the Love Songs', where the Choir, as her special guests, joined in the mood with five love songs of its own.